xeviknal/aidl-2021-wo-rl/README.md

 Our results confirm our hypothesis: a reward higher than 600 was achieved by all 3 experiments around the episode mark 4000.

-We consider that the Car Racing environment can be solved with this algorithm by finetuning the action set even further.
+We consider that the Car Racing environment can be solved with this algorithm by fine-tuning the action set even further.

 Here is a random lap attempt that one of our trained models managed to output.